Post

 1

-1. Create a private S3 bucket called guy-terraform-state.
+1. Create a private S3 bucket (mine is called guy-terraform-state)

-3. (Optional) Create a DynamoDB table for state locking.
+3. Optionally add a DynamoDB table for state locking

-Here are the key Terraform files.
-You can grab the complete versions from my repo.
+Here are the key files.
+Full source is in my repo.

 main.tf